easygenerator/search-content-generator/README.md

 * AWS_BUCKET_SUFFIX - is a bucket suffix to make it unique.
 May be your organization's domain, like `.example.com`

 * AWS_DEFAULT_ROLE_ARN - AWS role that will be used by the function

+* AWS_REGION - AWS region that will be used by the serverless framework to deploy your function and create/access all needed infrastructure

 * AWS_ACCESS_KEY_ID - AWS access key that will be used by the serverless framework to deploy your function and create/access all needed infrastructure